-We have created a set of sample tasks for one mandatory unit, which you can contextualise to suit the needs of your learners to help them complete their internal assessment.
-The tasks have been designed to cover all the learning outcomes for the unit and provide opportunities for stretch and challenge.
+We have created some sample tasks for the internally assessed one unit which you can contextualise to suit the needs of your learners to help them build up their portfolio of evidence.
+The tasks have been designed to cover knowledge learning outcomes (LOs) for one unit and provide opportunities for stretch and challenge.
+These tasks are not mandatory.